By: Mark Caruso

 When considering an attorney, it's important to ask the following:

-1. What kind of experience does the attorney have?
+1. What kind of experience does the attorney have?2.
+Is the attorney or law firm rated by other attorneys and their clients?

 3. Does the attorney or law firm have client testimonials from real clients?